suriyanas1234/learn.carobot.ca/docs/intro-to-C/c02-types.md

 ---
-title: Chapter 2 - Types
+title: Variable Types
 sidebar_position: 2
 ---

+# How to Use Programming Variable Types in C

 **Types help define and determine the size of data**.
 It is usually placed in front of a variable to declare its type and data size.
 Some types that are commonly used in C programming are